xma711/notebook/software_engineering/git/github/README.md

 The 'git checkout' command allows you to go to a 'parallel world' you choose.

-to merge branch B to Branch A, go to branch A first, and do a 'git merge branch_B':
+To merge branch B to Branch A, go to branch A first, and do a 'git merge branch_B':
 *git checkout branch_A*
 *git merge branch_B*
 e.g. *git checkout master & git merge xma_branch*